alex7kom/node-steam-tradeoffers/README.md

 A. It means that `node-steam` at least once failed to get cookies from Steam.
 Most of the time you can safely ignore it.

+### Q. I get some strange errors, 401, 403, etc.

+A. In some cases 401 error means your cookies are no longer valid, you need to get new cookies from Steam.
+In `node-steam` try to do `.webLogOn` again and re-setup trade offers.

 ### Q. I don't see my question answered here.
 Can I email you or add you on Steam?

 A. No. Feel free to open an issue, but try search first.